 Subgenus Nanosmia

 The subgenus Nanosmia Griswold is confined to the Palaearctic region.
-It contains 7 described species.
-At least 4 Palaearctic species are still undescribed (T. Griswold, personal communication; A. Müller, unpublished).
+It contains 13 described species.

 Female of Protosmia (Nanosmia) minutula (Pérez, 1896) collecting pollen on a flower of Teucrium montanum (Lamiaceae) by rapidly seesawing the abdominal scopa against the anthers.
 Foto A. Müller.